Loading Experience

 The town fills with copies.
 Hollow shapes hitting their marks right on cue.

-In the wings, a clay Jen is being fitted to take her place — same wound, forever.
+In the wings, a clay Jen is being fitted to take her place.

 Curtain Call